mehmetyldz87/FCND-Controls/README.md

   return pqrCmd;
 }
 ```
-With the proper  `kpPQR = 95, 95, 6` and `kpBank = 10` , your simulation should look a little like this:
+With the proper gains `kpPQR = 95, 95, 6` and `kpBank = 10` .
+Simulation should look a little like this:

 <p align="center">
 <img src="animations/scenario2.gif" width="500"/>